rerun/rerun/README.md

 The rerun executable is also a sourceable file containing a number of public functions useful in your modules.
 Read the rerun source file for the inline documentation.

+Using stubbs:add-command to add commands to your module will already take care of sourcing the rerun file for you.

+To source rerun yourself, simply "dot" the file:

+    . $(which rerun)

 ## Exit on error

 The `rerun_die` function will print a message and exit.